 Crock Pot Dump Meals

-Dump and Go Crock Pot Meals are next level on meal prep because you don’t have to cook anything first.
-You simply package up all of your ingredients – meat, veg, sauce, herbs, spices – put them in a freezer safe bag, label and freeze them.
+Dump and Go Crock Pot Meals are the gold star of meal prep because you don’t have to cook anything first.
+You simply pack up all of your ingredients – meat, veg, sauce, herbs, spices – put them in a freezer-safe bag, label and freeze them.
 Then, you simply select which meal you want, defrost it, dump it all in your slow cooker, turn it on and walk away.
+How awesome is that?

 Fast forward to dinner time and you have a full meal ready to go.
 These meals are not only perfect for when you have newborns and toddlers, but also after a long day at work, or after sports practices finish.